Reversible canted persistent spin textures with large spin splitting in two-dimensional ferroelectric bilayer WTe$_{2}$: INTRODUCTION

-More recently, 2D ferroelectric materials with in-plane electric polarization have been proposed to eliminate the problem of spin dephasing \cite{Ai2019, Absor2021c, Absor2019a, Anshory2020, Absor2019b, Lee2020, Absor2021a, Absor2021b, Jia}.
-Here, the SOC leads to a unidirectional out-of-plane spin configuration, resulting in the unidirectional out-of-plane SOF that is independent of the electron's momentum.
-Such a typical spin configuration leads to the well-known persistent spin texture (PST) as was firstly proposed by Schliemann et al. \cite{Schliemann}, which could support an extraordinarily long spin lifetime of carriers \cite{Bernevig, Altmann}.
-Previously, the PST has been demonstrated on semiconductor quantum-well (QW) having equal strength to the Dresselhaus and Rashba SOC \cite{Bernevig, Walser2012, Sasaki2014} or on [110]-oriented semiconductor QWs in which the SOC is described by the [110] Dresselhaus model \cite{Bernevig}.
-Recently, various 2D ferroelectric materials supporting the PST have been theoretically reported including WO$_{2}$Cl$_{2}$ \cite{Ai2019}, Ga$XY$($X$=Se, Te; $Y$=Cl, Br, I) \cite{Absor2021a, Absor2021b}, hybrid perovskite benzyl ammonium lead-halide \cite {Jia}, and group-IV monochalcogenide \cite{Absor2021c, Absor2019a, Anshory2020, Absor2019b, Lee2020}.
-However, considering the nature of the in-plane ferroelectricity in these materials, the presence of the PST may be broken due to the disturbing of the in-plane ferroelectricity, for instant, through the application of an external out-of-plane electric field \cite{JagodaIOP, Absor2021c}, thus hindering their practical spintronics.
+Despite these advances, 2D ferroelectric materials with in-plane electric polarization have also been proposed to support the PST \cite{Ai2019, Absor2021c, Absor2019a, Anshory2020, Absor2019b, Lee2020, Absor2021a, Absor2021b, Jia}.
+Here, the SOC leads to the unidirectional out-of-plane SOF, resulting in the PST with a unidirectional out-of-plane spin configuration.
+Various 2D ferroelectric materials including WO$_{2}$Cl$_{2}$ \cite{Ai2019}, Ga$XY$($X$=Se, Te; $Y$=Cl, Br, I) \cite{Absor2021a, Absor2021b}, hybrid perovskite benzyl ammonium lead-halide \cite {Jia}, and group-IV monochalcogenide \cite{Absor2021c, Absor2019a, Anshory2020, Absor2019b, Lee2020}, has been reported to exhibit the PST.
+However, considering the nature of the in-plane ferroelectricity in these 2D materials, the presence of the PST can be destroyed by disturbing the in-plane ferroelectricity, for an instant, through the application of an external out-of-plane electric field \cite{JagodaIOP, Absor2021c}, thus hindering their practical spintronics.
 Therefore, finding novel 2D ferroelectric materials with robust and stable PST under the external electric field is highly desirable for practical purposes.